 Selling Price = $210

-Now, Hot Pie's Bakery Supply has a selling price -- each bread machine will be sold to buyers for $210.
+Based on the formula, Hot Pie's Bakery Supply has a selling price.
+Each bread machine will be sold to buyers for $210.

 Let’s fast forward one quarter.
 Hot Pie’s finished the quarter with $20,000 in revenue.
 The business leaders want to know the average selling price of Hot Pie’s bread machines.

 Total revenue: $20,000

 Number of products sold: 20

 Here’s the formula for the average selling price in action:

 This is an example where the actual selling price and the average selling price don’t match exactly.
 It happens for several reasons, like introducing a lower-priced sale item to sell inventory faster or an unplanned discount to smooth over a customer interaction.
 It might also occur if you don’t account for selling price factors.

 Is the average selling price right for your business?